L-hodg/Geog418Lab3/README.md

 # Geography 418 Lab 3
+Tutorial by Liam Hodgins

 ## Introduction

 This tutorial will walk you through performing a spatial autocorrelation analysis using R.

 Spatial autocorrelation (SAC) is a metric used in spatial analysis to describe the relationship between an object and the distribution of nearby features (Gedamu et. al., 2024).
 At its core, spatial autocorrelation is a function of Tobler's first law of Geography.
 This law describes the relationship between objects, stating that objects in close proximity to eachother will be more alike than those further away.
 Similarly SAC is concerned with how the variance between two points is affected as the distance between them changes.
-This can be described by the following graph:

-VARIOGRAM FIGURE?

 Similar to other spatial analysis techniques, it aims to determine if a distribution of data is clustered, dispersed or random.
 Positive SAC refers to the tendency of features that are close together to have similar attributes.
 In this case, the result would be a clustered distribution.
 Conversely, negative SAC would refer to nearby features being dissimilar from each other, resulting in a dispersed distribution.
 Below is a visual example of SAC.